klei1984/max/defects.md

     </video>
     In multiplayer the purchased unit count must remain below 134 otherwise buffer overflows or other wicked stuff could happen.

+46. The TeamInfo class still allocates space for the map markers feature (40 bytes) which was removed by the original developers before release.
+To fix this technical debt the save file format version needs to be updated.

+47. The TeamInfo class allocates 6 slots for screen locations while only 4 locations can be saved and restored by the game logic.
+To fix this technical debt the save file format version needs to be updated.

+48. The save file format header allocates 5 team instances for team type and team clan parameters but only 4 team instances are filled up with valid data.
+To fix this technical debt the save file format version needs to be updated.

 {% comment %}

 19. Reports screens dereference NULL (mostly at game startup as long as some of the data is not filled in yet).